oracle-livelabs/spatial-graph/adb-graph/graph-vectors/query-graph/query-graph-v2.md

     ![sentiment results](images/sentiment-results.png " ")

-4. Next, we'll filter our results by tickets with slightly negative or negative sentiments.
+4. Next, we'll filter our results by tickets with 'slightly negative' or 'negative' sentiments.
 This will help us focus on the customer comments that may need further attention.

     ```
      <copy>%sql